 \section{Background and preliminaries}

 Throughout we will work over an algebraically closed ground field $K$.
 A variety is an irreducible reduced separated scheme of finite type over the base field.
 Projective bundles and Grassmannians parametrize quotients (not subspaces) unless explicitly stated otherwise.
 We will frequently use the following important result of \cite{dejong96}: for any projective variety over $K$, there is an alteration $\pi: Y \to X$ from a smooth projective variety $Y$ over $K$.
-A closed convex cone inside a real vector space is called \emph{salient}, if it does not contain nonzero linear subspaces.
-The literature also calles them pointed or strict.
+A closed convex cone inside a real vector space is called \emph{strictly convex}, if it does not contain nonzero linear subspaces.
+The literature also calls them pointed or salient.